eriksank/rpc-websocket/README.md

 ###12.2\.
 Projects
 I am available for commercial projects.

 In commercial projects, I often do the initial prototyping by myself.
 After that, I manage external developer contributions through github and bitbucket.
 I usually end up being the long-term go-to person for how to evolve the system.
 My work involves reviewing Javascript for both the web and nodejs.
 I occasionally still do PHP.
 The startups I work for, are usually located elsewhere, but I do all of my work from Cambodia.
-If you are in need of a source code manager for your project, feel free to contact me at erik@sankuru.biz.
+If you are in need of a source code manager or quality assurance person for your project, feel free to contact me at erik@sankuru.biz.

 <a name="license"></a>